Getting started with Bytesafe is easily done in minutes:

-First step of the sign up is to choose an account name (this will be part of the domain
+First step of the sign up is to choose a workspace name (this will be part of the domain

 name used to access Bytesafe, e.g.

-The next step is to create an admin user for your new account.
-You can sign up either with social logins (Google & GitHub currently supported) or via the email & password.
+The next step is to create an admin user for your new Bytesafe workspace.
+You can sign up either with social logins (Google & GitHub currently supported) or using email & password.

-After account creation has been completed you will be signed in to your new account and directed to the Bytesafe console.
+After account creation has been completed you will be signed in to your new workspace and directed to Bytesafe.

-From the console you can manage your account, invite your team members, setup registries, push and pull packages and more.
+From Bytesafe you can manage your account, invite your team members, setup registries, push and pull packages and more.